jIdle/WebAssembly-AVL-Tree/README.md

 # WAVL Tree

 This is a work-in-progress.
 I am using the project as an opportunity to learn Golang better.
-So far only the basic BST portion is being implemented.
-This README will be updated when work on the WAVL portion has begun.
+All basic BST functionality has been implemented.
+This branch is being used as a way to better understand AVL trees before moving on to the WAVL implementation.